April 28, 2020 12 min read

 Oranges, lemons, and limes are an excellent source of vitamin C – one of the most important immune nutrients.
 Foods that contain at least 200 mg of vitamin C per day may help with infection prevention.
 This is the amount required to ‘saturate’ your cells: any excess vitamin C will be flushed out.

 One medium orange contains around 70 mg, a grapefruit almost 90 mg, and a medium raw bell pepper can deliver up to 150 mg.
-You use sliced red bell pepper to scoop up hummus or guacamole.
+You can use sliced red bell pepper to scoop up hummus or guacamole.

 These veggies are great sources of beta carotene, a precursor to vitamin A. Beta carotene helps your body to produce white blood cells which are required for fending off bacteria and viruses.
 It also supports the integrity of mucous membranes lining your respiratory tract, which is a crucial part of your body’s defence system.